Lollators/myDiabetesSupplies/README.md

 ## Project Description

+## MySQL Setup

+In order to properly run this project, MySQL needs to be installed on the computer.

+Once MySql is installed, utilize the command ```mysql -u USERNAME -p``` this prompts for the database password.
+Once inserted, please refer to the myDiabetesSupplies.sql file in order to obtain the SQL queries to create and populate the database.

 ## ToDo:
 - [ ] Add invalid username check label when trying to delete a user.
-- [ ] Add username already exist check label when trying to add a new user.
+- [ ] Add username already exist check when trying to add a new user.
-- [ ] Add thorough JavaDOC-compatible documentation.

 ## Bugs?